 While foiling with the carbon mast, we feel that the mast bends when you put a lot of pressure.
 The mast seems to be ‘putting’.
 Actually, just like a big fin on a slalom board.
 We experience this as fine, it gives you feedback on what is happening and you can also use this bending with little wind to push with your feet a little, which keeps you up longer.
 These are qualities that particularly consider match foilers important.
 Bending the mast is limited and the carbon mast does not show noticeable.
 The mast is narrower and less thick than the alunimium mast of Starboard

 Aluminium has slightly more resistance

 The alu masts are very stiff, during foiling they seem to bend less than the carbon mast.
 At least we hardly feel it.
 This mast gives less feedback and you also don’t feel like the foil ‘is moving’.
 It feels very solid.
 If you sail on the edge of the windfoil (so that’s with a lot of wind, > 18 knots) then the mast seems to be tordering a bit.
 Not much, but the foil then becomes a little restless.
 It requires a little more of your own wind foil technology than with the carbon mast.

 The aluminium masts are wider and also thicker than the carbon masts.
 During bobbing away you will feel a very light fibration in the foil.
-Once you plane and go up in the air, you won’t feel it anymore, but this confirms to us that the aerodynamics of this masts are slightly less than the much more expensive carbon mast.
+As soon as you plan and foil you don’t feel it anymore, but this confirms that the aerodynamics of this mast are less than with the more expensive carbon mast.
 The final speed of an aluminium mast is therefore lower than that of the carbon mast.
 Incidentally, the alu mast doesn’t really feel any less fast than the carbon variant.